Electromagnetism as Space-Time Pseudo-Curvature: Theoretical Framework

 \subsubsection{Physical and Experimental Implications}

-The equivalence between the pseudo-curvature framework and classical electromagnetism in the weak field limit establishes its physical validity while providing novel interpretations.
-Laboratory tests involving rotating charged spheres or precision measurements of magnetic field-induced precession could potentially validate or further constrain this framework.
+The equivalence between the pseudo-curvature framework and classical electromagnetism in the weak-field limit establishes its physical validity while providing novel interpretations.
+Laboratory tests involving rotating charged spheres or precision measurements of magnetic-field-induced precession can potentially validate or further constrain this framework.
 Additionally, the pseudo-curvature terms may find relevance in high-energy or astrophysical contexts, such as charged stars, rotating plasmas, or artificial systems designed to mimic strong electromagnetic effects.
+Appendix~\ref{appendix:AppendixB} provides a detailed derivation of the Kerr-like metric and weak-field limit.